GaloisInc/FAW/README.md

 The first invocation will take a long time (up to an hour or two).
 After that, it will be quite fast.
 Once it's loaded, point your browser at http://localhost:8123

+## Creating a new distribution

+This README documents the Galois Format Analysis Workbench (GFAW) for developers creating their own distributions of the workbench.
+The core workbench source in `common` should remain unchanged, but distribution creators are encouraged to develop their own plugins to support new file formats or enhance support for existing formats.

+To create a new distribution, create a new subfolder, modeled off of the `pdf` base distribution.
+Available options are documented in `config.json5` within that folder.

 Please do not add other files directly to this folder.
 For development purposes, such as keeping a private workbench distribution, the configuration for a